gihanf/grocery-organiser/README.md

     [ ] Use 'Workflows' to macro this task
     [ ] Experiment with producing file formats that 'notes' will recognise.
-E.g. .enex file, import via email [ ] Make shopping lists shareable and updateable between two people (only if not intending on using the 'notes' app)
+E.g. .enex file, import via email [ ] Make shopping lists shareable and updateable between two people (only if not intending on using the 'notes' app) [ ] Feature to allow descriptive text to appear in () but not affect sorting / not be used when sorting products

 Implementation Goals
 [x] Product preferences should ideally be sourced from an external file.
 In tests, could use test property file